danifilimon/gradle-versioned-script-plugin/README.md

 `apply from: 'https://raw.githubusercontent.com/rivancic/gradle-versioned-script-plugin/0.1.0/gradle/filesPlugin.gradle'`

-Notice tag **v1.0** name following after a **gradle-versioned-script-plugin/** path in the URL which represents repository name.
+Notice tag **0.1.0** name following after a **gradle-versioned-script-plugin/** path in the URL which represents repository name.
 Now you can expect that functionality of scriptPlugin.gradle will never change.
 With using versions you can guarantee stability to your build process.

-Note that the plugin is resolved by the URL that is provided, version will interpolated and call the exact URL that should be available to call from your network.
-You can not provide any dynamic plugin version like you can for resolving dependencies.
+Note that the plugin is resolved by the URL that is provided, version will be interpolated and call the exact URL that should be accessible from your network.

 ## Releases